Chapter 13 : Year 2: Harry Potter's Girlfriend

-A few days later, Ginny was lying in Harry’s bed, her head resting on his naked chest, and his arms were wrapped around her in a tight embrace.
-The sun was peeking in throug his bedroom window, and Harry sighed happily.
-He would have no problem at all with lying like that forever.
+It was a few days later, and Ginny was lying in Harry’s bed, her head resting on his naked chest, and his arms wrapped around her in a tight embrace.
+The sun was peeking in through his bedroom window, and Harry watched it cast a pattern of shadows on the opposite wall and sighed to himself.
+He would have no problem at all lying just like that forever.

 “We could turn this into a habit,” he suggested.
 “You could sneak out every night and come over.”

 “Well,” Ginny said, “as tempting as that sounds, I thought we agreed that we weren’t ready to live together.
 And staying here every night sounds a lot like living together.”

 “Maybe,” Harry said and shrugged.
 “You know, I didn’t have any problem sleeping alone before.
 But now that I know what this is like… falling asleep with you in my arms… waking up and only having to turn around to see your face…”

 “You’ll have plenty of time to do that,” Ginny said.
 “When we spend the rest of our lives together.”

 Harry could feel a rush of happiness run through his body when she said it.
 If someone had suggested it a couple of years earlier, he probably would have laughed and said that no one could know at nineteen if they would always want to be together.
 But he knew better now.
 He belonged with Ginny; it was obvious in every possible way.
 What she made him feel was not some fickle teenage crush, like the one he had shared with Cho Chang for a short period of time.
 This was something deeper, stronger, something that he couldn’t quite put his finger on.
 All he knew was that he would always want to be wherever Ginny was, and that he would try his best to make her happy for as long as she would have him.